Eagle Scouts

 the Eagle Scout badge

 Since the first Eagle was awarded in 1912 the badge has remained basically the same, that is, a silver eagle suspended from a red, white and blue ribbon with the scout motto, "BE PREPARED" on a silver scroll above.
-A knot hangs off the scroll signifies the scout slogan, "Do a Good Turn Daily".
+A knot hangs off the scroll signifying the scout slogan, "Do a Good Turn Daily".
 It was first proposed that the highest award would be a Silver Wolf modeled after the British.
 This Silver Wolf appeared in the proof editions of the first American handbooks.
-However the badge was changed to be the more 'American' eagle and has remained so ever since.
+However the badge was changed to the more 'American' eagle and has remained so ever since.

 Eagle badge in coffin box